Frequently Asked Questions

 As of Sunday, November 15, the state of Michigan ordered some tighter restrictions that are scheduled be in effect until December 20.
 It’s very possible (maybe even likely) that these restrictions will be extended into the Ice Camp season, so we are going to plan accordingly, knowing that it is easier to loosen up at the last minute, rather than try and tighten up.

 The state orders do give certain exemptions for both residential camps and religious gatherings, so we know that it is still possible to host Ice Camps under the current guidelines.
 However, just because we can claim certain religious liberties doesn’t necessarily mean that we always will.
 We want to be above reproach, good witnesses to our community, and avoid being foolish or flippant with safety protocols. (i.e just because we can put on a religious service with 300 kids from different midwest communities all crammed into one room together doesn’t mean we will).

 Our goal is to remain as transparent as possible to let you know how we are making adjustments to compensate.
-And of course, if your group decides to cancel for pandemic-related purposes (people in your group get sick, restrictions make it not possible to come, your elders ask you not to come, etc), we will be gracious in granting a refund.
+And of course, if your group needs to cancel for pandemic-related purposes (people in your group get sick, restrictions make it not possible to come, many kids in your schools are exposed, etc), we will be gracious in granting a refund.